sokuenryan/authpass/README.md

 ## Pre-Requisites

 1. **Node.js**: Ensure that you have Node.js installed on your system.
 You can download it from [here](https://nodejs.org/).
 2. **Firebase Account**: You'll need to create a Firebase account and set up a Firebase project for managing authentication.
+You can login [here](https://firebase.google.com/)

 ## Installation